ClonyPDF home

 How old can a UAE visa photo be before it's rejected?

-Generally no more than six months.
-If your appearance has changed noticeably since the photo was taken, take a new one even if it's technically within that window.
+UAE visa photos should generally be no more than six months old.
+If your appearance has changed noticeably since the photo was taken, such as a new beard, a different hairstyle, or glasses you no longer wear, take a new one even if it is technically within six months.

 Can I wear glasses in my UAE visa photo?

-Most current guidance asks you to remove them entirely, since glare and frame shadows are a frequent cause of automated rejection.
-Take the photo without glasses if you can.
+Most current ICP and GDRFA guidance asks applicants to remove glasses entirely, since lens glare and frame shadows are a common cause of automated rejection.
+If you need glasses to see clearly while setting up the shot, remove them only for the photo itself.
+Tinted or dark lenses are never accepted.

 Can I use a phone selfie for a UAE visa application?

-Yes, as long as the lighting is even, the background is plain white, and the final image is properly cropped and resized rather than submitted as a raw selfie.
+Yes, a phone camera is fine as long as the lighting is even, the background is plain white, and the final image is cropped and resized to the visa photo specification rather than submitted as a casual selfie crop.
+Switch off portrait blur and any beautify mode first, because automated checks flag smoothed skin as an edited photo.

 Do I need both a printed and a digital version of my visa photo?

-It depends on your channel.
-Fully online e-visa applications only need a digital file; some in-person or typing-centre submissions still want printed copies.
-The tool produces both from one upload.
+It depends on how you are applying.
+Fully online applications through an e-visa portal only need a digital file, while some in-person or typing-centre submissions still ask for printed copies.
+Passport Photo Maker generates both from a single upload.

 Related UAE Visa & Photo Resources